When Is the Best Time

 - Be prepared for a several meters high surf.

 - It frequently gets windy and cold on board.
 Bring a windproof jacket.

-I just want to give you an idea of what you have to expect roughly.
-It depends on the tour operator as well as the number of days you like to take part.
+I want to give you an idea of what you have to expect roughly.
+It depends on the tour operator and the number of days you like to participate.
 The prices are in AUD.
-The price for one trip swimming with whales is round about $ 325 and 3+ days it's $ 300.
+The price for one trip swimming with whales is around $ 325, and for 3+ days, it's $ 300.
 In comparison to other locations, it's a good offer.

 There are a few places around the world.
-These are our top four:
+These are the top four: